-Similarly, a downtown café may thrive throughout the area’s bustling tourist season, yet experience a dip in revenue during less popular times of the year.
+Similarly, a downtown restaurant may thrive throughout the area’s bustling tourist season, yet experience a dip in revenue during less popular times of the year.
 It is not possible to remedy such problems without money.
-However, funding various projects may put a squeeze on the owner’s cash flow, even though the end result is almost always an increase in profit.
+However, funding various projects may put a squeeze on the restaurant owner’s cash flow, even though the end result is almost always an increase in profit.

 For this reason, many proprietors feel such an arrangement has an edge over conventional loans.
-This is likely because traditional loans require the repayment of the principal and interest, regardless of the current profit being made by the establishment.
+This is likely because traditional loans require the repayment of the principal and interest, regardless of the current profit being made by the restaurant.
 However, accessing capital through a cash advance based on future receivables eliminates the stress and worry of finding oneself in a negative cash flow situation.

 Additionally, there are usually limitations on how a borrower can utilize a business loan, making it a less desirable option than a merchant cash advance program, which is essentially always more flexible regarding the projects for which the funds can be used.
-Below are just a few of the ways proprietors can use merchant cash advances:
+Below are just a few of the ways restaurants can use merchant cash advances:

 Whether one is the owner of an upscale dining room or a casual café, keeping the POS system modernized with more reliable ticketing processes and EMV-chip readers is vitally important to his or her success.
 Even upgrading bookkeeping and inventory systems can go a long way toward protecting profits and reducing costs.
 Updating the restaurant’s website and making it more mobile friendly are also projects for which a cash advance can be used to great advantage.
 Upgrades of this kind ultimately allow business owners to remain competitive in their fields.

-Reprinting wine lists and menus, replacing worn menu covers and check presenters, and purchasing new staff uniforms are also excellent investment options when money is received from a cash advance.
+Reprinting wine lists and menus, replacing worn menu covers and check presenters, and purchasing new staff uniforms are also excellent investment options when money is received from a merchant cash advance.
 Engaging in local food festivals and offering special tasting dinners, as well as participating in community events to promote the establishment are also highly profitable strategies that require a lump sum of money to implement.